a2roger/backup/w4_data/readme.md

 RSS data is just a specific format of feed data stored as XML, and is usually hosted on a webserver.
 To load in the XML feed, we use the `loadXML()` function.
 As you might expect at this point, this function can take in either a local filename or a URL pointing to a remote file, just like `loadStrings()` and `loadTable()`. `loadXML()` returns an instance of the built-in `XML` class.

 To figure out where the data is within the XML RSS feed, you can inspect it using a web browser, or download it and use a text editor.
 Try opening the [feed XML in the sketch](http://www.cbc.ca/cmlink/rss-sports-curling) to see what it looks like.
-The `<![CDATA[ ... ]]>` tags you see around text are a special tag indicating that the contained text is *character data*, and should not be interpreted as XML itself.
+The `<![CDATA[ ... ]]>` tags you see around text are special tags indicating that the contained text is *character data*, and should not be interpreted as XML itself.

 In the case of this curling news, there is one `channel` tag that contains a bunch of `item` tags.
 Each of these `item` tags represents a single news story, and contains a `title` tag with the title of the news story.
 The title of each item is ach news item is stored in an `item` tag.
 We use `.getChild("channel")` to get the channel item, and then `.getChildren("item")` to get an array of `XML` objects representing each of the items.
 Iterating through each item, we get the title text with `.getChild("title").getContent()`.